-All entries are from emails sent to Cathy, however she cannot be held liable for the validity of the claims made, some of which are very disturbing.
-Cathy reads and replies to as many emails as she can.
+All entries are from emails sent to me, however I cannot be held liable for the validity of the claims made, some of which are very disturbing.
+I read and reply to as many emails as I can.
+Thank you.

 To add your comments, please email: email@example.com